 About The Show

-The Rich Herrera Show is Tucson’s biggest and best local talk how that that covers The University of Arizona sports scene like no one else in town.
-With weekly features like Wildcats Wednesday with one on one interviews with great Wildcats from the past that will share their stories on how they got to the University of Arizona and what is means to “Bear Down”.
-The show also features exclusively weekly sit down with Arizona Athletics Directory Dave Heeke.
-Rich will be joined by our “Arizona Insiders” each weekday during the Wildcats Football and Men’s Basketball Season with Brian Jefferies, Lamont Lovett, Kelvin Eafon, Glenn Howell, Francisco Romero and Ryan Hansen.
-You will hear from Wildcats coaches and players in season throughout the year.
-Keep an eye out for blogs, podcasts and video content on the Wildcats Radio 1290 social media platforms and at wildcatsradio1290.com.
+The Rich Herrera Radio Show talks Arizona Wildcats 52 weeks a year.
+With weekly features like Wildcats Wednesday Rich goes one on one with great Wildcats as they share their stories on their journey that brought them to Tucson to play at the University of Arizona and what it means to “Bear Down”.
+The show also features exclusive weekly sit chats with Arizona Athletics Director Dave Heeke.
+Rich is joined by our “Arizona Insiders” each weekday during the Wildcats Football and Men’s Basketball Season.
+Brian Jefferies, Lamont Lovett, Kelvin Eafon, Glenn Howell, Francisco Romero, and Ryan Hansen will break down the Cats during the season.
+You will hear from Wildcats coaches and players throughout the year.

 About Rich Herrera